The Most Aggressive And Risky Approach To Capacity Planning Is

 Why Companies Take This Risk

-Organizations may opt for aggressive capacity planning due to market pressures, competitive dynamics, or leadership philosophies that underline growth at all costs.
-Think about it: similarly, a manufacturing firm might build a massive facility to meet projected demand, only to find that market conditions have shifted.
-Take this: a tech startup might invest heavily in server infrastructure to handle millions of users before proving its product-market fit.
+Organizations may opt for aggressive capacity planning due to market pressures, competitive dynamics, or leadership philosophies that highlight growth at all costs.
+Here's the thing — for example, a tech startup might invest heavily in server infrastructure to handle millions of users before proving its product-market fit.
+Similarly, a manufacturing firm might build a massive facility to meet projected demand, only to find that market conditions have shifted.
 While this approach can yield first-mover advantages, it often leads to resource misallocation and financial instability.

 Steps in an Aggressive Capacity Planning Strategy